XanaduAI/Xanadu-Quantum-Codebook/nodes/I.9/Lesson.md

  \vert \psi\rangle = \alpha \vert 0\rangle + \beta \vert 1\rangle.
 $$

-Earlier, we learned that if we measure this qubit, we will observe it in state
+Earlier we learned that, if we measure this qubit, we will observe it in state
 $\vert 0\rangle$ with probability $\vert \alpha\vert ^2 = \alpha \alpha^*$, and
 in state $\vert 1\rangle$ with probability $\vert \beta\vert ^2$.